How to get Bushfire Smoke out of Your House

 On some days the sky can actually turn a dark orange as the sun desperately seeks to shine through the smoke.
 And the sky turns into a thick haze of blurry smoke, preventing you from seeing meters ahead of you.

 When this happens you realise how leaky your house is.
 With the smoke finding any gaps, and sneaking in.
 While you appreciate that this is a much lesser issue than what the communities on the front line are dealing with.
 You wonder, what can I do to reduce this?
 What is the best way of dealing with smoke in your home?
+How can you get rid of bushfire smoke from the house?

 Is smoky air dangerous?